huggingface/optimum-habana/examples/stable-diffusion/training/README.md

 We can use the `dog` dataset for the following example.

-To launch SD3 full model training on single gaudi card, use:
+To launch SD3 full model training on single Gaudi card, use:
 ```bash
 python train_text_to_image_sd3.py \
     --pretrained_model_name_or_path="stabilityai/stable-diffusion-3-medium-diffusers" \